pmcder/negotiation-assist/README.md

 mvn -q clean compile exec:java -Dexec.executable="edu.bu.met.cs665.Main" -Dlog4j.configuration="file:log4j.properties"
 ```

-We recommand the above command for running the project.
+We recommend the above command for running the project.

 Alternativly, you can run the following command.
 It will generate a single jar file with all of the dependencies.